Francis Boyle: Administrations from 1992

 In April 2018, Boyle gave a statement regarding Trump's missile strike in Syria, asserting that it was a violation of multiple charters and legal statutes, a crime against peace, and an illegal and impeachable offense.
 In a column, Boyle referred to Trump as "another representative for U.S. imperialism and neoliberal capitalism."

-US foreign policy since 9/11
+U.S. foreign policy since 9/11

-Boyle has been critical of the U.S. interventionist foreign policy, especially humanitarian intervention.

-Boyle was a critic of the foreign policy of former American President George W. Bush.
-In 2007 Boyle claimed that the G. W. Bush administration had been conducting criminal activities alongside associates in allied countries and that the administration would welcome conflict with Muslim and Arab states.
+Boyle was critical of U.S. interventionist foreign policy, especially humanitarian intervention.
+He was a critic of the foreign policy of president George W. Bush.
+On September 13, 2001, two days after 9/11, Boyle appeared on The O'Reilly Factor to debate the legality of military action against Osama bin Laden and Afghanistan.
+While Bill O'Reilly pushed for immediate strikes, Boyle argued that "for an act of war, we need proof that a foreign state actually ordered or launched an attack upon the United States."
+He warned against rushing into war without evidence, recalling that "58,000 men of my generation were killed in Vietnam because of irresponsible behavior."
+When O'Reilly insisted on military action, Boyle rejected it as "vigilantism", asserting that the U.S. must "stand for the rule of law."
+In 2007, Boyle claimed that the G. W. Bush administration had been conducting criminal activities alongside associates in allied countries and that the administration would welcome conflict with Muslim and Arab states.
 He also claimed that American treatment of Muslims and Arabs since 9/11 was similar to that of the Japanese and Japanese Americans after Pearl Harbor.